dagda1/blog/source/_posts/2011-09-18-creating-gradients-with-compass-and-sass.markdown

 A gradient in the context of css is a gradual transition between two colours.
 This transition can be transformed through a vertical axis or a horizontal axis.
 Below is how my application looks after I have applied the styles that I will create in this article.
 {% img /images/post3/gradients.png %}
 I have applied gradients to both the header section and the navigation bar of the html document.
 CSS3 comes with a gradient property and most of the modern browsers have their own prefixed slants on this property.
 As we are using compass and sass, we can forget about the need to create these vendor specific duplicated linear-gradient properties.
 Yet another reason for using compass is that it will do that for us.
-The latest version of compass has the excellent <a href="http://compass-style.org/reference/compass/css3/images/" target="_blank">images module</a> and I am going to take advantage of the **background-image** mixin to create the following rule which will generate the relevant vendor prefixed rules.
+The latest version of compass has the excellent <a href="http://compass-style.org/reference/compass/css3/images/" target="_blank">images module</a> and I am going to take advantage of the **background-image** mixin to create the gradient effect.
 Below is the rule that will be applied to the new html5 &lt;header&gt; element of our document:
 {% codeblock %}
 body > header
   background-color: $header-bg